xsonali/hubrepo/README.md

 This project builds a secure, scalable, enterprise-grade infrastructure on Microsoft Azure using Terraform.
 It employs a Hub-Spoke network topology and integrates firewall, P2S, virtual machines, monitoring, and role-based access control — all automated via Infrastructure as Code (IaC) and deployed using GitHub (Codespaces).
 ---
+Please note: Created and deployed by Gholam with the assistance of AI, Terraform, GitHub, Docker Desktop, and Visual Studio.
+---
 ## Objectives

 - Deploy hub-spoke VNet architecture with isolated workloads